OpenLvVision/OpenLvVision_Documentation/README.md

-# OpenLvVision_Documentation
+# OpenLvVision:

-This repository is for the documentation of the OpenLvVision Project
+OpenLvVision is an open-source library designed for image processing within the LabView environment.

+System Requirements:
+   *  LabView 2024 or newer (including the Community Edition)
+   *  Windows operating system
+   *  NI Vision Development Module (license not required)

+***